 Dutton-Goldfield’s Dutton Ranch Chardonnay emphasizes the bright crystalline citrus flavors and tropical overtones that reflect the pair’s vision of classic Russian River Valley Chardonnay.
 Most vineyards are below the fog line and the average vine age is 35 years.
 That helps make rich, deep and complex Chardonnays in the cool climate style.

 The 2018 is a total winner.
 A lively, energetic old-world style Chardonnay with fresh citrus and stone fruits, a touch of salinity and piercing minerality.
 Flavors of green apple, mango, apricot and lemon are accented by toasted hazelnuts and toffee.
+The acidity, the fleshy fruit, the buttery creaminess of the mid-palate… this is a beauty.

 93 Points, Wine Enthusiast